Karin Fong

-Karin Fong is a Los Angeles-based Emmy-award winning director and designer.
-Fong is an originator of Imaginary Forces, which is a design studio and creative agency.
+Karin Fong is an American Emmy Award-winning director and designer based in Los Angeles, California.
+She is a co-founder of Imaginary Forces, a design studio and creative agency best known for its portfolio of work in main title design for television series and motion pictures.
+Fong was awarded the 2018 AIGA Medal, the highest distinction in the field of graphic design in the U.S., in recognition of her achievements as a visual storyteller, motion graphics designer, and director.

 Early life

-Karin Fong was born in 1971 and had a childhood watching Sesame Street, which gave a significant impact as an artist.
-She was a kid who liked to draw and create her animations using stop-motion films.
-As she grew up, Fong graduated from Yale University with an art degree.
+Fong was born in 1971 in Canoga Park in Los Angeles, California.
+She was a kid who liked to draw and create stop-motion films.
+She credited Sesame Street as an early influence sparking her interest in creating animations that combined live action, sound, and pictures.

+Fong graduated from Yale University with a Bachelor's degree in art.
 During college, she made a project that led her to start her career in WGBH Public Television.
-Her first job at WGBH was animating for the PBS show "Where is the World Is Carmen Sandiego?"
+Her first job at WGBH was as animator for the PBS show "Where is the World Is Carmen Sandiego?"

 Career

-1990s

-Fong started to work with an agency called R/Greenberg Associates, which designed the titles for Superman, Alien, and Ghostbusters.
-In 1996, she became a founding member of a Hollywood and New York-based design studio Imaginary Forces(IF) which diverged from the West Coast division of R/Greenberg Associates.
+In 1990s Fong moved back to LA and got a job at the West Coast branch of the advertising agency R/Greenberg Associates (RGA/LA), a studio known for designing opening title sequences for films like Seven, Die Hard, Alien, and Ghostbusters.
+In 1996, RGA/LA changed its name to Imaginary Forces (stylized as IF) with Fong becoming the founding member of the new studio.
 Working at Imaginary Forces, Fong met Joseph McGinty Nichol as her client.

-2000s

 Joseph McGinty Nichol suggested her a job as creative officer at his American production company, Wonderland Sound and Vision in 2001 and started to work more with him.

+Fong is a member of the Alliance Graphique Internationale (AGI).